 K-pop to the rescue?
 S. Korea all-in for scout jamboree closing concert

-Seoul (AFP) – Tens of thousands of scouts gathered Friday for a massive K-pop festival in Seoul, as South Korea seeks to salvage a problem-plagued jamboree with "the power of Korean culture".
+Seoul (AFP) – Tens of thousands of scouts danced, sang and waved glow sticks at a massive K-pop festival in Seoul on Friday, as South Korea sought to salvage a problem-plagued jamboree with "the power of Korean culture".

 Issued on: Modified: